GitHub Ribbon Using CSS Transforms

 It's not identical to the original, but I think it's a good enough approximation.

-To sum up, this is all the CSS we used to build the ribbon:
+This is all the CSS we used to build the ribbon:

 .ribbon {